Roll Out

 Roll Out is an American sitcom that aired Friday evenings on CBS during the 1973–1974 television season.
-The series was headlined by night-club comedian Stu Gilliam (who was branching out into a television career) and Hilly Hicks; co-starring Mel Stewart, Val Bisoglio, and Ed Begley Jr.; with recurring appearances by Penny Santon, Garrett Morris, Teddy Wilson, Darrow Igus, and Rod Gist.
+The series was headlined by night-club comedian Stu Gilliam (who was branching out into a television career) and Hilly Hicks; co-starring Mel Stewart, Val Bisoglio, and Ed Begley Jr.; with recurring appearances by Penny Santon, Garrett Morris, Theodore Wilson, Darrow Igus, and Rod Gist.
 The series was set in France during World War II and was loosely based on the 1952 film Red Ball Express.

 Overview

 France, 1944.
-With the French railroad system rendered useless by the dead-on target bombing of the United States Air Corps, the advancing armies of Generals George S. Patton and Courtney Hodges were supplied their vital gasoline and millions of tons of war materiel by the skillful and dedicated drivers of the legendary Red Ball Express.
+With the French railroad system rendered useless by the dead-on target bombing of the United States Air Corps, the advancing armies of Generals George S. Patton and Courtney Hodges were supplied their vital gasoline and millions of tons of war materiel by the dedicated drivers of the Red Ball Express.

 The series chronicled the fictional 5050th Quartermaster Truck Company of the U.S. Third Army's, a company in which all of the personnel was African-American with the exception of its two commissioned officers.
-The stories were mainly focused on the unit's best driver, Corporal Carter "Sweet" Williams (Stu Gilliam) and his partner, P.F.C.
-Jedediah "Jed" Brooks (Hilly Hicks) - the unit's worst driver, and the cultural clash between the two.
+The stories were mainly focused on the unit's best driver, Corporal Carter "Sweet" Williams (Stu Gilliam) and his partner, PFC Jedediah "Jed" Brooks (Hilly Hicks), the unit's worst driver, and the cultural clash between the two.
 Sweet, a city slicker who hails from Harlem, is worldly, cocky, undisciplined, and highly unmilitary; Jed, a country boy from Louisiana, is naive, idealistic, and religious.
-Their antics, both on and off-duty, constantly has them in the crosshairs of the 5050th's senior non-commissioned office, Sergeant B.J.
-Bryant (Mel Stewart), who is strict, by-the-book, and has little tolerance for the, "Double clutches," as he calls the drivers.
+Their antics, both on and off-duty, constantly has them in the crosshairs of the 5050th's senior non-commissioned office, Sergeant B. J. Bryant (Mel Stewart), who is strict, by-the-book, and has little tolerance for the "double clutchers," as he calls the drivers.
 The 5050th is commandeded by Captain Rocco Calvelli (Val Bisoglio), a cantankerous Italian-American who wants nothing more than to return to civilian life.
-Calvelli is assisted by his company clerk, Lieutenant Robert Chapman (Ed Begley, Jr.), who is very thorough and efficient when it comes to paperwork, but otherwise not very bright in other areas.
-Other noteworthy drivers in the 5050th include Corporal "Wheels" Dawson (Garrett Morris) and his partner, High-Strung (Teddy Wilson), Jersey (Darrow Igus), and Phone Booth (Rod Gist).
+Calvelli is assisted by his company clerk, Lieutenant Robert Chapman (Ed Begley Jr.), who is very thorough and efficient when it comes to paperwork, but otherwise not very bright in other areas.
+Other noteworthy drivers in the 5050th include Corporal "Wheels" Dawson (Garrett Morris) and his partner, High-Strung (Theodore Wilson), Jersey (Darrow Igus), and Phone Booth (Rod Gist).
 The 5050th set up camp in a bombed-out bar and inn in the French countryside, which was run by the elderly Madame Delacourt (Penny Santon).